kristbaum/pem_rl_game/README.md

 * Don't touch other player or it's pieces (Game Over/Reset)
 * Don't fall off the board (Game Over/Reset)
 * Get points if opponent pieces fall off the board, loose points if your pieces fall of the board

+# How to play game in human play mode
+* How to move agents forward: Key W
+* How to move agents backward: Key S
+* How to rotate agents from right to left: Key A
+* How to rotate agents from left to right: Key D
+* How to move agents from left to right: Key Q
+* How to move agents from right to left: Key E

 # Ideas to try